SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 5. Save your changes

-!!!
-Note
-    **Notifications concerning playbooks**

-    The "A playbook encountered an error" trigger will send a notification for every error encountered by a playbook in your community.
-This doesn't mean that the playbook has stopped.

-    If you wish to be notified only if the playbook encounters an error *and* crashes, you can select the "And crashed" condition.

-    ⚠️ The notification is only available for single-tenant account at the moment.

 ### Intelligence Center Notifications

 You can configure your notification rule to be triggered when a new `report` is merged in SEKOIA.IO’s Intelligence Center.